Skip to Content

 Airport Transportation Options in Las Vegas – Cheap & Quick

-If staying on Fremont Street, the CX (Centennial Express) city bus runs from the airport, down Interstate 15 to Fremont Street, and is by FAR your cheapest option to get from the airport to downtown Las Vegas.
+If staying on Fremont Street, the CX (Centennial Express) city bus runs from the airport, down Interstate 15 to Fremont Street, and is the cheapest option to get to resorts in downtown Las Vegas.

 City Bus in Las Vegas